BC Lions: Returning to contention (1977–1982)

-A complete off-season overhaul in the coaching staff brought Edmonton assistant Vic Rapp in as the 10th head coach of the Lions as they opened their 1977 season.
+A complete off-season overhaul in the coaching staff brought Edmonton Eskimos assistant Vic Rapp in as the 10th head coach of the Lions as they opened their 1977 season.
 A revamped Leos lineup included rookies Leon Bright, John Blain, Ken Hinton, and quarterback Jerry Tagge, as well as several newly acquired veterans.
 The Lions last-minute heroics earned them the nickname, the "Cardiac Kids."
 They finished with a 10–6 record, good enough for second place in the Western Division—the first time the Lions had finished with a winning record since the Grey Cup year of 1964.
 BC opened the playoffs with a 33–32 upset of Winnipeg at home before being trounced 38–1 in Edmonton by the Eskimos in the Western Division final.
 Wide receiver Leon Bright captured the CFL's Most Outstanding Rookie award, and Al Wilson became the first Lion to win the CFL's Most Outstanding Offensive Lineman Award.

 In 1978, the Lions finished the season at 7–7–2 and in fourth place in their division.
 Rookie running backs John Henry White and Larry Key provided a much improved rushing game, but depth was still the missing ingredient, as the Leos missed the playoffs.
 1978 also saw the emergence of rookie quarterback Joe Paopao, the "Throwin' Samoan."

 The Lions' 1979 season began with Tagge at quarterback, but his season—and his career—were ended by a knee injury.
 Led by Joe Paopao, the Lions skidded down the stretch, losing five games in a row.
 Despite this, the team finished third in the Western Conference with a 9–6–1 record, making the playoffs.
 In the semi-finals, the Lions were blasted 37–2 by the Calgary Stampeders.
 Jim Young retired at the end of the season, and Norm Fieldgate became the second Lions player to be inducted into the Canadian Football Hall of Fame.
 Rising costs and an aging Empire Stadium cast a shadow over future prospects.
 To head off a crisis, the directors, led by past-president Jack Farley, developed a plan to sell stock and seek a strong partnership with a major corporate sponsor to keep operations viable while waiting for the construction of a new stadium in downtown Vancouver.